Holderness School

 How does Holderness School spend its money?

 Holderness School directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Holderness School tax-deductible?